-- We encourage all new children to visit the school prior to starting and be shown around the school.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings. - We write social stories with children if transition is potentially going to be difficult. - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits.
-At our 'feeder' secondary school, Perins, they run a programme specifically tailored to aid transition for the more vulnerable pupils. - We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood. - If your child has complex needs then an IPA (Inclusion Partnership Agreement) or Statement review will be used as a transition meeting during which we will invite staff from both schools to attend.
+- All new children visit the school prior to starting.
+For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings if deemed necessary. - Social stories are provided for those children who may struggle with transition. - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits. - We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood. - If your child has complex needs then an IPA (Inclusion Partnership Agreement) will be used as a transition meeting during which we will invite staff from both schools to attend.